tuor4eg/react-native-code-test/README.md

 ![Main Screen](./screenshots/02_mainScreen.png)

-Wher user starts to scroll page, the loading continues.
+When user starts to scroll page, the loading continues.
 It marks by spinning indicator at the bottom of the screen.

 ![Main Screen Load](./screenshots/03_mainScreen_load.png)